 Riding through the countryside of Laos’ remote Xieng Khouang province, we spied verdant rolling hills, villagers of all ages escorting livestock on the dusty roadside, and giant craters disfiguring the landscape.
 For an instant, these cavities in the red earth evoked images of sand traps on golf courses.
 However, with Laos’ unfortunate distinction of being the world’s most bombed country per capita, notContinue reading “Laos: Legacies of War and a Promising Future”

 Throughout Asia during these past few months, we had the opportunity to gleefully observe monkeys outside of customary zoo environments.
 Some monkeys gracefully walked on power lines as if they were tightrope artists; others stole human goodies from garbage cans at outdoor establishments.
 The luckiest ones lived in areas that blended a natural with anContinue reading “A Monkey Tethered to a Bomb Shell in Rural Laos”

+While walking along Phnom Penh’s riverside, we happened upon a landmine awareness photography exhibition.
 This child’s lively eyes and curious gaze caught my attention.
 His peaceful spirit contrasted sharply with the cruel creations depicted in the images at which his father was intently gazing.